optimusmoose/JAMSS/README.md

 Basics
 -------
 **Tested Environments:**
-1) Mac OS X with Java JRE 1.7
+1) Mac OS X with Java JRE 1.7 or higher.
-2) Ubuntu 14.04 with Java JRE 1.7
+2) Ubuntu 14.04 with Java JRE 1.7 or higher.
-3) Windows 8 with Java JRE 1.7
+3) Windows 8 with Java JRE 1.7 or higher.

 **Minimal test run:**
 1) Download project.